PowerBiDevCamp/TenantManagement/README.md

 users and service principals from being a member of over 1000 workspaces.
-If you are implementing app-owns-data embedding in an application which uses a single service principal, Microsoft will only support you in creating up to 1000 workspace.
+If you are implementing app-owns-data embedding in an application which uses a single service principal, Microsoft will only support you in creating up to 1000 workspaces.

 The **TenantManagement** application demonstrates how to work around the 1000 workspace limiation by implementing a service principal pooling scheme.
 Here is how it works.
-Each service principal can support up to 1000 workspace.
+Each service principal can support up to 1000 workspaces.
 Therefore, creating a service principal pool of 10 service principals makes it possible to create and manage 10,000 customer tenant workspaces in a fashion that is supported by Microsoft.

 In addition to implementing a service principal pooling scheme, the **TenantManagement** application also demonstrates how to create and manage a separate service principal for each customer tenant workspace.
-An application design which creates service principals so that there is a one-to-one relationship service principals and customer tenant workspaces is what Microsoft recommends because it provides the greatest amount of isolation especially with respect datasource credentials.
+An application design which maintains a one-to-one relationship between service principals and customer tenant workspaces is what Microsoft recommends because it provides the greatest amount of isolation especially with respect datasource credentials.

 You can follow the steps in this document to set up the **TenantManagement** application for testing.
 To complete these steps,